stbchen/lighting-particles/README.md

  - Directional light for sun
  - Point light for fire
  - Spotlight for light on campsite
- - 3D mesh emitter particle system for fish
+ - 3D mesh particle system for fish has emissive material
 ## Uses Day/Night Cycle
 ## Particle System
  - 2D Texture emitter for fire
+ - 3D mesh particle system for fish